awelzel/zeek-spy/README.md

 and/or compiler version.

 Those offsets were determined with `gdb`, `dwarfdump` and sometimes counting.
-Presumably the `dwarfdump` approach could be done programmatically, oh well.
+Presumably the `dwarfdump` approach could be done programmatically, too.

 Clang/LLVM - nope, not tested and guaranteed to not work at this point.